zendesk/racecar/README.md

 ### Compression

 Racecar v2 requires a C library (zlib) to compress the messages before producing to the topic.
-If not already installed on you consumer docker container, please install using follwoing command in Dockerfile of consumer
+If not already installed on you consumer docker container, please install using following command in Dockerfile of consumer

 ```
 apt-get update && apt-get install -y libzstd-dev